StreamElements/docs/docs/chatbot/commands/default/ticket.md

 The `!ticket` command allows viewers to purchase tickets for ongoing giveaways in a stream.
 This command is part of the StreamElements chatbot loyalty system and enables viewers to participate in raffles and win prizes.

+By default, the `!ticket` command will not reply to the user in order to prevent spam.
+To enable replies, check the box labeled "Send confirmation when buying tickets in chat" when starting a giveaway from the StreamElements dashboard.

 ## Usage

 To use the `!ticket` command, type it in the chat followed by the number of tickets you want to purchase.
 If no number is specified, it defaults to buying one ticket.